BackofenLab/GraphClust-2/README.md

 To import or upload additional workflow flavors (e.g. from [extra-workflows directory](./workflows/extra-workflows/)), on the top panel go to *Workflow* menu.
 On top right side of the screen click on "Upload or import workflow" button.
 You can either upload workflow from your local system or by providing the URL of the workflow.
 Log in is necessary to access into the workflow menu.
 The docker galaxy instance has a pre-configured *easy!* info that can be found by following the interactive tour.
 You can download workflows from the following links

 #### Workflows on the running server
-Below workflows can be easily viewed and imported to the server:
+Below workflows can be directly accessed on the public server:
   * MotifFinder: [GraphClust-MotifFinder](https://graphclust.usegalaxy.eu/u/graphclust2/w/graphclust2--motiffinder)
   * Workflow main: [GraphClust_1r](https://graphclust.usegalaxy.eu/u/graphclust2/w/graphclust2--main-1r)
   * Workflow main, preconfigured for two rounds : [GraphClust_2r](https://graphclust.usegalaxy.eu/u/graphclust2/w/graphclust2--main-2r)